Garnasha/Footprint-clustering/paper/background.md

 allows DNA to act as long-term sequence storage for both RNA and, via RNA, proteins.

-For a more in-depth look at these molecules, see Appendix A.
+For a more in-depth look at these molecules, see Appendix B.

 ##Transcription factors